 The new Sensible Sprinkling application phase is underway.
 Participants receive a sprinkler system evaluation, sprinkler layout drawing, rain sensor installation (if one isn’t currently used), an automatic shut-off hose nozzle and water conservation tips.
 Don’t delay – this limited time offer is co-funded by the Southwest Water Management District.
 Email SensibleSprinkling@stpete.org, call 727-892-5611 or print the application for more information.

 Water Saving Practices for Sprinkler Systems

-* Perform a sprinkler system check-up to yield substantial water savings and better plant growth.
-Start with a visual inspection of each zone for problems, using this checklist.
+- Perform a sprinkler system check-up to yield substantial water savings and better plant growth.
+Start with a visual inspection of each zone for problems, using this Sprinkler System Checklist.

 Other Outdoor Water Saving Practices

 - Use your water meter to check for leaks.
 Simply turn off all faucets and water-using appliances and wait for the ice maker and hot water heater to finish filling.
 Carefully remove the meter box cover.
 On the meter, the small red triangle on the left side is the leak detector; if this indicator is moving, you may have a leak.

 - Stop those leaks.
 A leak of one drop per second from an outdoor faucet or hose can waste up to 2,400 gallons a year!
 A professional may have to be consulted to find and repair any leaks.